shuibing9420/shuibing9420.github.io/_pages/about.md

 # Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Shuiping He is a Tenured Professor at the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/), [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/), where he leads the Intelligent Storage and Computing Systems (ISCS) Laboratory.
+Shuibing He is a Tenured Professor at the [College of Computer Science and Technology](http://www.en.cs.zju.edu.cn/), [Zhejiang University (ZJU)](https://www.zju.edu.cn/english/), where he leads the Intelligent Storage and Computing Systems (ISCS) Laboratory.
 He also serves as the Vice